sapphiredev/plugins/packages/i18next/README.md

 	"success_args": "Pong!
 Took me {{latency}}ms to reply" }
 ```
+The `resolveKey` method can be used anywhere to get the translation of a message.
+In this example it is used in a method to send a message.
 ```typescript
 import { resolveKey } '@sapphire/plugin-i18next';
 import { Command, CommandOptions, PieceContext } from '@sapphire/framework';